RNCryptor/RNCryptor/README.md

 ## Portability

-Without sacrificing other goals, it is preferable to read the output format of `RNCryptor` on other platforms.
-It would be nice if the format were easy to read or write in PHP or Java.
-Similarly, it would be useful if `RNCryptor` could read and write common formats like OpenSSL's `enc` output.
-While OpenSSL has significant problems in how it implements AES encryption (for instance, it does not iterate its KDF), it is very common and it would be useful if `RNCryptor` could integrate into systems that use it.
+Without sacrificing other goals, it is preferable to read the output format of `RNCryptor` on other platforms. `RNCryptor` is now compatible with OpenSSL aes-256-cbc (using `RNOpenSSLCryptor`).
+This is intentionally kept as a separate wrapper around `RNCryptor` because the OpenSSL format has significant security issues that I don't want to allow into the main code.

 # Roadmap

-* v1.0 is complete and includes synchronous stream and data support.
+* v1.1 is complete and includes synchronous stream and data support, as well as OpenSSL compatibility (aes-256-cbc only).
-* v1.1 will include the option of OpenSSL compatibility (at the cost of reduced security and removal of integrity checks).
-This may cause small cahgnes in the API
 * v1.2 will add asynchronous modes.
 This may cause non-trivials changes in the API.